Bipolar junction transistor: Logarithmic converters

 Because base–emitter voltage varies as the logarithm of the base–emitter and collector–emitter currents, a BJT can also be used to compute logarithms and anti-logarithms.
 A diode can also perform these nonlinear functions but the transistor provides more circuit flexibility.

 Avalanche pulse generators

 Transistors may be deliberately made with a lower collector to emitter breakdown voltage than the collector to base breakdown voltage.
 If the emitter–base junction is reverse biased the collector emitter voltage may be maintained at a voltage just below breakdown.
 As soon as the base voltage is allowed to rise, and current flows avalanche occurs and impact ionization in the collector base depletion region rapidly floods the base with carriers and turns the transistor fully on.
 So long as the pulses are short enough and infrequent enough that the device is not damaged, this effect can be used to create very sharp falling edges.

 Special avalanche transistor devices are made for this application.

-Vulnerabilities

-Exposure of the transistor to ionizing radiation causes radiation damage.
-Radiation causes a buildup of 'defects' in the base region that act as recombination centers.
-The resulting reduction in minority carrier lifetime causes gradual loss of gain of the transistor.

-Transistors have "maximum ratings", including power ratings (essentially limited by self-heating), maximum collector and base currents (both continuous/DC ratings and peak), and breakdown voltage ratings, beyond which the device may fail or at least perform badly.

-In addition to normal breakdown ratings of the device, power BJTs are subject to a failure mode called secondary breakdown, in which excessive current and normal imperfections in the silicon die cause portions of the silicon inside the device to become disproportionately hotter than the others.
-The electrical resistivity of doped silicon, like other semiconductors, has a negative temperature coefficient, meaning that it conducts more current at higher temperatures.
-Thus, the hottest part of the die conducts the most current, causing its conductivity to increase, which then causes it to become progressively hotter again, until the device fails internally.
-The thermal runaway process associated with secondary breakdown, once triggered, occurs almost instantly and may catastrophically damage the transistor package.

-If the emitter–base junction is reverse biased into avalanche or Zener mode and charge flows for a short period of time, the current gain of the BJT may be permanently degraded, as the emitter is smaller than the collector and cannot dissipate significant power.
-This is a common ESD failure mechanism in low-voltage devices.